 Lipstick & Lip Gloss

 The wrong lipstick color may spoil your mood—but the risk of the formula spoiling (or growing bacteria) is low since they don’t contain any water.
-But since they’re repeatedly exposed to the mouth area, he suggests replacing lip products after a year, or if you’ve recently been sick.
-Lipsticks and lip glosses contain oily ingredients that start to smell like stale cooking oil over time, also to look out for changes in texture.
-“You’ll know a lipstick has gone bad when it gets hard and you can’t spread the pigment on your lips; lip gloss will feel streaky and globby if you try to apply it.”
+But since they’re repeatedly exposed to the mouth area, he suggests replacing lip products after a year or if you’ve recently been sick.
+Lipsticks and lip glosses contain oily ingredients that start to smell like stale cooking oil over time; also, look out for changes in texture.
+“You’ll know a lipstick has gone bad when it gets hard and you can’t spread the pigment on your lips; lip gloss will feel streaky and globby if you try to apply it.

 Makeup Brushes & Applicators

-Grungy beauty may be back this fall—but that shouldn’t include your makeupbrushes.
+Grungy Beauty may be back this fall—but that shouldn’t include your makeup brushes.
 If cleaned and stored properly, good brushes can last for years, but when the bristles start to fray or fall out, it’s time for a new set.
-To keep them looking pristine, I suggests wiping them on a dry paper towel or washcloth after every use, and giving them a thorough cleaning every two weeks with a gentle hair shampoo.
+To keep them looking pristine, I suggest wiping them on a dry paper towel or washcloth after every use and giving them a thorough cleaning every two weeks with a gentle hair shampoo.
 The best way to store them is propped upright in a glass, where they can air out and won’t be squashed and deformed.
 Cheap makeup sponges should be replaced after two uses—one side, then the other.
-(The exception: high-quality ones that come with a cleanser, such as the Beauty Blender, which clean out well.)
+(The exception: high-quality ones that come with a cleanser, such as the Beauty Blender, which cleans out well.)
 Not only will old, porous sponges suck up too much makeup, but they are “little bacteria pits” if left sitting around.